Lavdrim Muhaxheri: Militant activity

 On 18 August 2014, Iraqi Kurdish media channel KNNC reported that Muhaxheri had been killed and published photos allegedly showing his dead body.
 Muhaxheri's friend denied the claims of his death, while Muhaxheri's Facebook page was deleted, leading to speculations whether Muhaxheri was alive.
 In late August, Kosovo authorities arrested forty citizens suspected of engaging in the conflicts in Syria and Iraq, including several imams within the Islamic Community of Kosova, in an effort to suppress radical Islamism and Wahhabism.
-Muhaxheri's actions prompted a new EULEX law prohibiting the teaching of Wahhabism in Kosovo.
+Muhaxheri's actions prompted a new law prohibiting the teaching of Wahhabism in Kosovo.
 On 24 September 2014, the U.S. Department of State designated Muhaxheri a global terrorist.

 In another video published by activist group Raqqa is Being Slaughtered Silently (RSS) on 21 May 2015, Lavdrim Muhaxheri is seen firing a rocket-propelled grenade (RPG) at a captive in Syria.
 It is unclear if it is a new or old video; a RSS activist believed it to be new, while an Albanian researcher questioned that it was a new video that proved he was still alive, while another analyst said it was at least newer than August 2014.
 In the video, Muhaxheri interrogates the captive, who says that he had killed two IS fighters with a RPG; Muhaxheri condemns the captive to death by RPG as well.

 Muhaxheri was last reported to be in Syria in 2015.
 On 29 August 2015, an IS propaganda video promoting the new currency was published, in which Muhaxheri is seen handling golden coins (dinars).
 Several ethnic Albanian jihadists living in Italy, with connections to Muhaxheri, were arrested by Italian police in November 2015.
 On 29 December 2015 it was reported that he was in Iraq, according to photographs posted on Twitter.